tserrien/auto_prefetch_demo/README.md

 | Can fix many-to-many type queries (in combination with `.select_related()`) | Time-consuming                                        |
 |                                                                             | Does not apply to neither endpoints nor admin views   |

+Coming soon:
+Admin and views for this app as well to see how much extra code is required even in a simple app like this for comparable results.
+Goal: Low effort (no custom querysets) and high effort (with custom querysets) versions

 ### Using django-auto-prefetch
 This approach requires finding all your models with ForeignKey fields, changing/adding a few imports and potentially